jccsvq/mesomath/tutorial.md

 In the first case, `a` is defined as a certain (integer) number of times the smallest unit ("susi" in the case of lengths).
 In the second case, we define the value for `b` textually.
 Note that we can only use integer values ​​in both cases.
 Both input methods are available for all classes.

+>In fact, there is a **third** entry method that will be seen at the end of this section.

 Once you have defined measurements, you can "explain" them:

     >>> a.explain()